rybalkinsd/atom/tasks/bomberman-infrastructure/README.md

 ## Deadline and HowTo?
 - `git checkout -b matchmaker` and work in this branch
+- create `game` directory in the root of repository and write code in this folder (travis-ci will build this directory)
 - Deadline: **09.04** lecture.
 - This is team task (3-2 persons, **single submissions are not aloud**)
 - Procedure: